Pattakammasuttaü (Aïg 4.61) 1

 makes his friends and comrades happy and satisfied, and he looks after (them) in a correct and pleasant way.

 This is the first suitable way of using what he has attained through his exertion.
-5
+For

 Moreover, householder, a Noble Disciple, with the wealth he has attained through industry and effort,